ZuowenWang0000/Understanding-Non-Robust-Feature-Disentanglement-and-Flaws-of-the-Current-Supervised-Learning-Para/pytorch_code/README.md

 The code for Questions 2 and 3 is heavily based on the PyTorch [robustness library](https://github.com/MadryLab/robustness) and the PyTorch [codebase for the ICML 2019 paper "Exploring the Landscape of Spatial Robustness"](https://github.com/MadryLab/spatial-pytorch).

+Running the code will require installing several Python modules, most of which can be installed through `pip`.
+There is one module which must be installed manually (the version from `pip` does not have PyTorch support): [GrouPy](https://github.com/adambielski/GrouPy) must be downloaded and then installed via `python3 setup.py install`.

+The other modules which can be installed from `pip` are: `torch`, `torchvision`, `pickle`, `dill`, `cox`, and `tensorboardX` (this list is not exhaustive).
+If you receive a runtime error about missing modules, simply install the offending module from `pip`.

 ## Preparing the datasets

 Download the datasets from [this link](https://github.com/MadryLab/constructed-datasets).